sphireinc/Mantis/README.md

 # Warning

 Mantis is pre-production - use at your own risk.
-If you do decide to use it, be prepared for breaking changes in the API.

 # Mantis

-Mantis is a

-Mantis is a common helper library within the Sphire ecosystem.
-Packages are largely developed to have no effect on the parent application.
-Helper functions are (or will be in some cases) developed to accept, act on, and return data with no side effects.
+Mantis is a collection of helper libraries written in order to reduce the need to code common patterns and functionality.
+Subpackages are developed, when possible, to have zero side effects on the parent application - helper functions are (or in some cases will be) written in such a manner that they accept, act on, and return data.

-A collection of libraries implementing some patterns and functionality that is common across many applications.
-You can sort of think about Mantis as a "standard library" for Jet's Golang codebase.

-The goal of Mantis is twofold:

-Develop a suite of high-level behaviors which can be implemented by first or third-party libraries.
-Implement some core functionality not present in the go standard library which is common across many applications and libraries - without needing to import a lot of third-party libraries which may be yanked at any time, or cause import problems due to renaming.
+Mantis, much like its namesake ([Jet's Go-Mantis](https://github.com/jet/go-mantis) library), is the "standard library" for Sphire's Golang codebase, used heavily in projects like Sphire Core and Sphire Codex.

 # Usage